rdfio/rdfio-vagrantbox/README.md

 * [localhost:8080/w](http://localhost:8080/w)

 Log in with "Admin" and "changethis"

 Finally, you need to click a button in the web interface, to set up the ARC2 store database tables:

 1. Navigate to [localhost:8080/w/index.php/Special:RDFIOAdmin](http://localhost:8080/w/index.php/Special:RDFIOAdmin)
-2. Click the "store" button
+2. Click the "setup" button

 To see the MediaWiki installation via the commandline, you can SSH in to your machine and enter the wiki installation folder like so: